-And here’s where Friends at Pfister come in.
+And here’s where Pfister comes in.
 Yeah, I’m actually involved in a program of the same name.
 It gives me access to faucets to, well, try.

 I will say this go round we toyed with the idea of remodeling both the kitchen and the bath in the apartment, but in the end decided not to solely for cost reasons.
 I bring that up because, well, even though we didn’t do it this time, we likely will in the future.